Offline Mobile App Architectures for iOS and Android Apps

 So, let’s say to prevent a poor user experience you start to cache http requests and you are caching.
 That way you aren’t making the same request again.

-Caching can drastically reduce the number of web server requests your app is making, look at the diagram below:
+Caching can drastically reduce the number of web server requests your app is making.

 App architecture with Retrofit